|

 Photo by Sara Kulwich for the New York Times

 British director Sam Buntrock (formerly an animater) uses 21st-century technology to convey 19th-century Pointillist Seurat's vision.
 These two blank canvases are animated with drawings of scampering dogs that jump and leap and come alive as they do inherently the painting.
-The finished Seurat work - which you understand so much better after seeing the play!

 The grand finale of the play bursts forth with light, warmth and energy.